JetBrains/kotlin-web-site/docs/reference/control-flow.md

 val max = if (a > b) a else b
 ```

-If branches can be blocks, and the last expression is the value of a block:
+*if*{: .keyword } branches can be blocks, and the last expression is the value of a block:

 ``` kotlin
 val max = if (a > b) {